chadjones839/AutomateNotepad/README.md

 - System.IO was used solely for the Directory class to traverse files in the Desktop directory for the save file.

-- There is a 5-10 second delay when clicking on the 'Yes' button in the "Confirm Save As" dialog that requires additional work to solve.

-- If it is the first time saving "HelloWorld.txt" an exception is thrown in the InvokeClick method because the "Confirm Save As" dialog does not generate.
-Conditional logic still needs to be added in order to skip this step on the first save.